megumiteam/simple-ga-ranking/readme.txt

 * Update the limit of number to get from Google Analytics from 30 to 100.
 = 2.0.8 =
 * Fixed some error handling
+= 2.0.9 =
+* fixed error that didn't dispaly your ranking on v2.0.8